marmelab/react-admin/FAQ.md

 For all those cases, you can use the [`<FormDataConsumer>`](https://marmelab.com/react-admin/Inputs.html#linking-two-inputs) component.

-## UI in production build is empty or broke
+## UI in production build is empty or broken

 You have probably specified a version requirement for `@mui/material` that is incompatible with the one required by `react-admin`.
 As a consequence, npm bundled two copies of Material UI in your application, and doesn't work in that case.